GMRES algorithms over 35 years: Acceleration strategies

 Preconditioning of the linear system is used to improve the convergence behavior of Krylov subspace methods.
 One needs to find a nonsingular matrix~$M$ close to~$A$ in some sense, commonly called preconditioning matrix or preconditioner, such that the new system involving~$M$ should be inexpensive to solve, that is,

 The cases~\eqref{eq:pre:left} and~\eqref{eq:pre:right} correspond to left preconditioning and right preconditioning, respectively.
 Another form called split preconditioning can be employed when nearly symmetric systems are encountered; see,~e.g.,~\cite{Saad2003}.
-For GMRES, right preconditioning is often preferred because the residuals in this case are identical to the true residuals, only the solution update formula being transformed to~$x_n=x_0+M^{-1}V_ny$, while in another case left preconditioning leads to preconditioned residuals~$z_n=M^{-1}(b-Ax_n)$.
-In addition, from an algorithmic point of view, one only needs to transform line~3 in Algorithm~\ref{alg:gmres:mgs} to~$w_j=M^{-1}Av_j$ for the case~\eqref{eq:pre:left} and~$w_j=AM^{-1}v_j$ for~\eqref{eq:pre:right}.
+For GMRES, right preconditioning is often preferred, because the residuals in this case are identical to the true residuals, while left preconditioning leads to preconditioned residuals~$z_n=M^{-1}(b-Ax_n)$.
+One also needs to transform line~3 in Algorithm~\ref{alg:gmres:mgs} to~$w_j=M^{-1}Av_j$ for the case~\eqref{eq:pre:left} and~$w_j=AM^{-1}v_j$ for~\eqref{eq:pre:right}.
 High-quality preconditioners are often constructed by incorporating problem-specific information; see,~e.g.,~\cite{Nigro1998,Erlangga2008b,Erlangga2008c,Gander2015b,Pearson2020}.
 On the other hand, general-purpose preconditioners have also been broadly exploited, such as incomplete factorization, approximate inverse, and algebraic multigrid; see~\cite{Benzi2002,Wathen2015} and references therein.

 The flexible MGS-GMRES variant proposed by Saad~\cite{Saad1993} in 1993 allows the preconditioner to vary at each step, which shall be denoted by FGMRES as widely used in the literature.

 As seen in Algorithm~\ref{alg:fgmres}, $z_j=M_j^{-1}v_j$ should be explicitly stored in~$Z_n=[z_1,\dots,z_n]$, and then reused in line~10.
 Therefore, the Arnoldi-like relation~$AZ_n=V_{n+1}\overbar{H}_n$ holds.
 Unlike standard right preconditioning, which constructs an orthonormal basis of the Krylov subspace